Code-Institute-Submissions/Divine-97-Django-Project-_MayResub/README.md

 Blog Post

-Register
+Register Page
 This page is accessed from the nav bar by clicking on the Register page, once the page loads, users have a choice to sign up to the website.
+Users will be asked to provide their user name, an email which is optional, and a password will be rquired to sign up to the website.

+Login Page
+This page is also accessed from the nav bar by clicking on the Login page.
+Existing users can enter their username and password and click on the login button.
+Once this is done, the user is then taken to the homepage and an alert pops up showing the user has successfully signed in.
+If the user inputs the wrong username or password, a message will displayed saying that the username or password is incorrect.

+Logout Page
+The page is accessed from the nav bar only if the user is logged in.
+Once the users clicks on the logout button, they are directed to a the sign out page to confirm if they want to log out.
+Once the user is signed out they are redirected to the home page an alert will appear showing that the user has looged out